Best dividend large-cap stocks to invest in 2026

 Despite its strategic importance, Rheinmetall faces challenges inherent to the defense sector and its dual-industry structure:

-• Supply Chain Pressures: Rapidly scaling up production to meet surging demand creates significant strain on supply chains, requiring efficient management of raw materials and skilled labor availability.
+- Supply Chain Pressures: Scaling production to meet surging demand strains supply chains, requiring effective management of raw materials, vendor capacity, logistics constraints, and skilled labor availability across programs.

-• ESG Investment Concerns: Despite changing perceptions, some ESG-focused funds and investors may still exclude defense stocks, potentially limiting the stock's ownership base and valuation premium.
+- ESG Investment Concerns: Despite changing perceptions, some ESG‑focused funds and investors may still exclude defense stocks, potentially limiting the ownership base and valuation premium relative to other industrial peers.

 Final thoughts on Rheinmetall